 This post may contain affiliate links.
 Please read our disclosure policy.

 As many of you know, ribs are my favorite BBQ food to grill.
-I’ve made spare ribs, baby backs, beef ribs but I have never grilled country style ribs.
-This fatty cut is a perfect mix of lean light meat from the loin and rich dark meat from the shoulder.
-With only a few ingredients, country style ribs are simple, delicious and the perfect comfort food for fall.
+I’ve made spare ribs, baby backs, beef ribs and today we’re making Grilled Country Style Ribs.
+This cut is a perfect mix of lean light meat from the loin and rich dark meat from the shoulder.
+With only a few ingredients, country style ribs are simple, delicious and the perfect comfort food.

-For a savory alternative, check out Grilled Mustard Pork Loin.
+For a savory alternative, check out Grilled Mustard Pork Loin .
 Perfect for those busy weeknights.
+Or if you’re looking for a more traditional rib recipe, take a look at my Smoked Maple Bourbon Ribs.

 How to create dual zone heat on grills